jordyn-young/jordyn-young/README.md

 <!--
+- 🏢 I'm also a research intern at Berkadia Commercial Mortgage, LLC where I design mixed-methods studies for user research, risk assessment, and people analytics

 **jordyn-young/jordyn-young** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: